Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 from mediapipe_visual import draw_pose_landmarks_on_image
 ```

-① `import os`:Imports Python’s os module, which provides functions for interacting with the operating system.
+① `import os`:Imports Python's os module, which provides functions for interacting with the operating system.

 ② `import cv2`:Imports the OpenCV library for image processing and computer vision tasks.